dgraph-io/dgraph/wiki/content/query-language/index.md

 #### Using types during queries

+Right now, there are a couple ways in which the type system can be enforced during queries.

-The type system can be used as a top level function in the query language.
+The `type` function is a top level function in the query language.
 Here's an example:
 ```
 {
   q(func: type(Animal)) {